thomaslaraia/Snowstradamus/README.md

 `FSC_dataframe_analysis.ipynb`: Accuracy analysis of ATL08-based binary classification of ground snow/non-snow and canopy snow/non-snow.

 `als_testing.ipynb`: Notebook to analyze how ALS derived canopy cover affects ICESat-2, MOD10A1F, and SCAmod estimates.
+Requires canopy cover geotiffs.

 `image_processing.ipynb`: Notebook investigating automatically measuring FSC from an image.
+Requires camera imagery with snow in a forest.

 `machine_learning.ipynb`: Notebook investigating using machine learning to estimate snow cover from ATL08 data.

+`parallel_regression.ipynb`: Playground to see how parallel regression looks for a given overpass.

+`pvpg_penalty.ipynb`: Playground for implementing a bimodal penalty to the slope in the parallel regression.

+`shapefile_generation.ipynb`: Notebook version of `generate_shapefily.py`.

+`topographical_variation.ipynb`: Notebook investigating whether I can use the topography of an area to predict snow cover around a given area.
+Spoilers, not well.

+`torgnon_elevation_check.ipynb`: Notebook investigating how similar snow conditions are as a function of local elevation, i.e. if we are in a mountainous area and estimate FSC, how many meters can we climb or drop before our estimate is no longer adequate?

+`tracks_sodankyla_ipynb`: To visualize the tracks crossing your area of interest.
+Requires a tiff of your area of interest, I used Sentinel-2.

+`unet_experiment.ipynb`: A cursory look at using machine learning to automatically estimate snow cover in images.
+Not as good as I would like, but the plotting is actually quite interesting.

 ## Scripts